husarion/panther_ros/panther_docking/README.md

 # panther_docking

-Package contains a `PantherChargingDock` plugin for [opennav_docking](https://github.com/open-navigation/opennav_docking) project.
-Thanks to this package Panther can dock to a charging station.
+The package contains a `PantherChargingDock` plugin for the [opennav_docking](https://github.com/open-navigation/opennav_docking) project.
+Thanks to this package, Panther can dock to a charging station.

 ## Launch Files